Psychosis More Common in Crystal Meth Users Dependent on the Drug, Study Finds

 While continued crystal meth use can be life-threatening, quitting crystal meth abruptly is often just as dangerous due to the many ways this drug affects the brain and body.
 Drug cravings and withdrawal symptoms can be severe enough to cause complications that lead to relapse, overdose, and death.
 But crystal meth dependence can be safely treated at a drug detox center using meth detox.

 Meth dependence can be safely treated using a medical detox, which involves withdrawing from the drug while being attended to by nurses and doctors who can make your recovery more comfortable.
 Many times, a medical detox from meth involves the use of medications that can relieve your symptoms and related pain.
 Drugs like naltrexone, dextroamphetamine, and bupropion may also be used to reduce meth cravings.

 Mental health disorders caused by psychosis often require long-term treatment in the form of pharmacotherapy and cognitive-behavioral therapy.
 These therapies are available at most drug detox centers, and can be used to help you achieve improved mental health after overcoming physical meth dependence.

 If you or someone you love is struggling with meth dependence, get help today to improve your physical and mental health, and to overcome addiction.
-Call our 24/7 confidential helpline at 800-483-2193 to speak with one of our addiction specialists to learn about your available treatment options, and to find the nearest meth detox center near you.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with one of our addiction specialists to learn about your available treatment options, and to find the nearest meth detox center near you.